PixelatedComands/MiniBlox/README.md

 # Miniblox Scripts
-A collections of scripts for miniblox created by PixelatedComands I was bored & randomly found Miniblox so I whipped up a quick script.
+A collections of scripts for miniblox created by PixelatedComands\n I was bored & randomly found Miniblox so I whipped up a quick script.
 Perhaps I'll make another one?

 ## Chat Manager